||Avec Le Soleil Sortant De Sa Bouche:|

 Perfect Youth - 1980

-New wave's quest for the perfect pop single - taut, jumpy, emotive - bequeathed a litany of largely forgotten North American bands.
-The breakout from punk's surly stance was swift - witness the likes...
+The quest for the perfect pop single - taut, jumpy, emotive - bequeathed a litany of largely forgotten North American new wave bands in the late seventies.
+Their breakout from punk's surly stance was...

 By 1980, some three years after early punk outfits the Viletones, the Diodes, Cardboard Brains and the Ugly had set sonic fire to the streets of Toronto south of Bloor, the embers of post-punk had alr...